nilscox/zetecom/app/src/components/guidelines.md

 **Components should render as little as possible.**

 Minimize every component's scope.
-If one can be broken into samller pieces, do it.
+If one can be broken into smaller pieces, do it.

 ---